About the Port's Greenhouse Gas Emissions Inventories

 Impact of COVID

-COVID related changes in travel did not influence the outcome of the airport’s emission reduction results.
-While airport passenger volume recovered to just 85 percent of pre-pandemic travel, operations to run buildings and vehicle fleets were quite close to pre-pandemic levels.
-Impacts of the pandemic continued to be felt on the Maritime and Economic Development Division, particularly with lower natural gas use at waterfront properties, fewer cruise calls with a shortened season, slower bookings at Port-owned conference facilities, and reduced employee usage of fleet vehicles.
+Emissions in 2020 and 2021 were impacted by the COVID-19 pandemic.
+However, these impacts were felt differently across the Port's operating divisions.
+For example, COVID related changes in travel did not influence the outcome of the airport’s emission reduction results.
+While airport passenger volume recovered to just 85 percent of pre-pandemic travel in 2021, operations to run buildings and vehicle fleets were quite close to pre-pandemic levels.
+On the Maritime and Economic Development Division side, the pandemic led to the full cancelation of the 2020 cruise season and a much shorter season returning in 2021.Additionally, events at Port-owned conference facilities were canceled following March 2020 and returned slowly in 2021.
+Many Port employees teleworked and reduced use of fleet vehicles over 2020 and 2021 as well.

 Scope 3 GHG Emissions